Rights and responsibilities for landlords and renters

 Everyone deserves to live in a warm home.

-Landlords and housing providers must follow laws and regulations so that their tenants can keep warm and well at home.
+Landlords and housing providers must follow laws and regulations so that tenants can keep safe, warm and well in affordable homes.

 Damp and mould